If (magazine): Origins and 1950s

 If's origins can be traced to 1948 and 1949, when Raymond Palmer founded two magazines while working at Ziff-Davis in Chicago: Fate and Other Worlds.
 Fate published articles about occult and supernatural events, while Other Worlds was a science fiction magazine.
 The two were sufficiently successful to attract the notice of James L. Quinn, a New York publisher.
 When Ziff-Davis moved to New York City in late 1950, Paul W. Fairman, a prolific writer, went with them, and was soon in touch with Quinn, who decided to found a pair of magazines modelled after Palmer's.
 One was a nonfiction magazine entitled Strange; the other was If.

 The first issue of If was dated March 1952, with Fairman as editor; it featured stories by Richard Shaver, Raymond Palmer, and Howard Browne, all writers who were regulars of the Ziff-Davis magazines.
 By the time the third issue reached the news stands, the disappointing sales figures for the first issue were in, and Quinn decided to let Fairman go.
 Quinn persevered with himself as editor.
 His first issue was dated July 1952, and he continued as editor on the masthead for some years.
 Quinn brought in Ed Valigursky as the art editor; he designed striking covers, including some wraparound artwork—an unusual feature—which helped improve circulation.
-Quinn began searching for a replacement editor: writer Lester del Rey turned down the job (a decision he is reported to have later regretted), but Quinn was able to engage Larry T. Shaw, an active science fiction fan who had sold a few stories.Malcolm Edwards & John Clute, "Larry T. Shaw", in Nicholls & Clute, "Encyclopedia of Science Fiction".
+Quinn began searching for a replacement editor: writer Lester del Rey turned down the job (a decision he is reported to have later regretted), but Quinn was able to engage Larry T. Shaw, an active science fiction fan who had sold a few stories.
 Shaw joined in May 1953 as associate editor and soon began writing editorials (beginning with the September 1953 issue) and assisting with story selection.
 The magazine's quality quickly improved and soon Quinn felt able to switch to a monthly schedule, instead of bimonthly.
 Shaw left after only a year, and Quinn resumed full editorial responsibilities.